Narrowband searches for continuous gravitational waves from known pulsars in the first two parts of the fourth LIGO--Virgo--KAGRA observing run: Search details and results

-Only for two targets we report outliers (i.e., inferred p-value $<1\%$ after accounting for $\Ntrial$): 1 for PSR J0117+5914 and 8 for PSR J1826\textminus1334.
+Only for two targets we report outliers (i.e., inferred \textit{p}-value $<1\%$ after accounting for $\Ntrial$): one for PSR J0117+5914 and eight for PSR J1826\textminus1334.
 The two pulsars have a similar rotational frequency ($\sim 19.7$~Hz) that does not overlap with known line-like features reported in~\citet{o4ab_linelist}, though L1 data are affected by a known transient noise reported~\citep{transient_noise_L1}, which happens to cross the outliers' band.
-The noise is related to a $\sim$3.4~Hz line which interacted with the $\sim$16.3~Hz calibration line.
-The interaction lost strength on August 3rd, 2023 (MJD 60159).
-This transient behavior, reported in~\citet{transient_noise_L1}, is readily shown in Figure~\ref{fig:spectrogram_outliers}, where we display the spectrogram for the L1 detector along the run built with segments of 2048~seconds.
+The noise is related to a $\sim$3.4~Hz line, which interacts with the $\sim$16.3~Hz calibration line.
+The interaction lost strength on 2023 August 3 (MJD 60159).
+This transient behavior, reported in~\citet{transient_noise_L1}, is readily shown in Figure~\ref{fig:spectrogram_outliers}, where we display the spectrogram for the L1 detector along the run built with segments of 2048~s.
 For comparison, we superimpose the outliers' frequency tracks encompassing Doppler and spin-down effects as~\citep{Krishnan:2004sv}

 with the parameters $f_0,\,\dot{f}_0,\,\ddot{f}_0$ as those of the outliers, $t$ the time at the detector, $\Vec{v}_{\rm det}$ the detector's velocity in the solar system barycentre, and $\Vec{n}$ the source sky location.